Last updated: Mar-22-2023

-- From the navigation menu , click Folders.
+- From the Media Library Tabs located at the top of the Console, select Folders.
 This brings you to the Home (root) folder.
 This is useful if you are in another view, such as search results or collections.

-- Expand the Folders pane to view all sub-folders under the currently selected folder in a vertical list.
+- Expand the Folders pane to view all folders in an expandable folder tree view.

 - Expand the Folders drop-down, to view all sub-folders of the current folder as small grid icons.

-You can create folders or subfolders from a variety of locations in the Media Library, including from the Add Folder button near the folder path breadcrumbs or within the Folder pane.
+The easiest way to create folders or subfolders is from the Add Folder button near the folder path breadcrumbs.
 You can also create a new folder when moving assets to a new location.

 You can select to Delete a folder from the options menu located next to the folder name.
 Deleting a folder will delete all the contents of the selected folder including all subfolders.